gajis/alx-system_engineering-devops/0x00-shell_basics/README.md

 7 Script moves the file betty from /tmp/ to /tmp/my_first_directory 8 Script that delete the file betty
 9 Script deletes directory my_first_directory
+10 Script that changes the working directory to the previous one